saleguas/deskOrg/README.md

 + tqdm == 4.30.0
 + python3
 + Access to a terminal/shell/cmd
++ A Windows or Unix Operating System
 ```

+## How to install:

 ## Usage

 If you want the help output, then here you go: